tetzank/homepage/content/posts/self-made-karaoke.md

 You can download the file [here](/karaoke/lyrics.vtt).

-# Playback In HTML5
+# Playback in HTML5

 Unfortunately, there seems to be no way to get the audio-tag of HTML5 and WebVTT playing along nicely.
 It did not work in any of the browsers I tried.
 The only work around I found working consistently in all browsers was to add a video track to the audio file, resulting in a video file which works fine with the video-tag and WebVTT.

-The following command create a black image file which we will use as video image.
+The following command creates a black image file which we will use as video image.
 You can use any other image.
 ```
 $ convert -size 640x480 xc:black black.png